-Maybe acceptable word, right.
-I hope this is generative capacity is clear to you, we will we will be giving lots of examples of such thing.
-You did not come up with a word of that sort?

-Okay, if you did not come up with that word, work on that word work on that word, okay which you may you may not have heard and that does not have to be from English or Hindi, that could be some language, okay alright.
+I hope this generative capacity is clear to you, we will be giving lots of examples of such things, you did not come up with a word of that sort?
+It is okay if you did not come up with that word, work on that, work on that word, okay, which you may not have heard and that does not have to be from English or Hindi that could be from any language.
 And this capacity develops miraculously, I have just given you an example of 18 months to 24 months, I am going to send you a paper, you can see that.

-So the important claim is, this generative capacity miraculously develops, this is what we mean when we say language happens to us, language develops in us.
-That is, the capacity to deduct rules is the meaning of language learning and this is the capacity which is responsible for in for infiniteness.
+So, the important claim is this generative capacity miraculously develops, this is what we mean when we say language happens to us, language develops in us, that is the capacity to deduct rules is the meaning of language learning and this is the capacity which is responsible for infiniteness.
+I have told you about the words like effortless and other things you can see in the second point, this process, that is, this process of deducting rules is so fast, so effortless, that it requires no instruction.

-I have told you about the words like effortless and about other things you can see in the second point.
-This process that is this process of deducting rules is so fast, so effortless that it requires no instructions.
-This generative capacity recognizing patterns develops rules and generates perfect system called language.
-This is exactly what I have been underlying so far and I will be giving you more and more examples of these things.

-And these things.
-I am going to come to this pattern very soon when we have looked at sounds, maybe tomorrow we will look at sounds system.
-Now this whole body of rules okay that we this whole capacity that we know as generative capacity results into bulk of things, which is called knowledge of language.
-And knowledge of languages is under inverted quotes, which means knowledge of...
+This generative capacity recognizing patterns develops rules and generates a perfect system called language.
+This is exactly what I have been underlining so far and I will be giving you more, and more examples of these things and these things.
+I am going to come to this pattern very soon when we have looked at sounds, so maybe tomorrow we will look at sound systems.

-When we say knowledge of language in the field of study of language, we do not mean the knowledge of Tamil, Malayalam, English or French.
-We mean the knowledge of these rules, the knowledge of rules that are responsible for infiniteness, get it.
-And that rule also means that see we know all those rules.
-That is, when you learn when you were learning words as a child, you had also figured out these things.
+Now, this whole body of rules that this whole capacity that we know at generative capacity results into the bulk of things which is called the knowledge of language and knowledge of language is under inverted quotes which means knowledge of when we say knowledge of language, in the field of study of language we do not mean the knowledge of Tamil, Malayalam, English or French, we mean the knowledge of these rules, the knowledge of rules that are responsible for infiniteness, get it.

-I had figured out these things, every child everybody figures out these things, but if someone tells us how we started learning words, it will not be possible for us to tell them the first I figured out "cvcv" pattern.
-In fact, we cannot even lift all the sounds, forget about abstract rules.
-So, knowledge of language has this specific thing, which is it is of course it is it is an outcome of universal grammar, universal principles, parameters and all those things.
+And that rule refers, that rule also means that see we know all those rules, that is when you were learning words as a child, you had also figured out this thing, I had figured out these things, every child, everybody figures out these things but if someone tells us how did we start learning words, it will not be possible for us to tell them, the first I figured out cv, cv pattern.
+In fact, we cannot even list all the sounds, forget about abstract rules.

-But this is the specific thing that we need to know about it.
-It is a specific set of rules that we have internalized long time ago.
-That is, we know all such rules, but we do not know that we know them okay.
-If we did not know those rules, then we would not be able we would not be speaking, get it.
-But I do not know all those rules, I mean I do not know that I know all of them.
-It is it is impossible for any human being to list them.
+So, the knowledge of language has this specific thing which is it is, of course, it is an outcome of universal grammar, universal principles, parameters, and all those things but this is the specific thing that we need to know about, it is a specific set of rules that we have internalized long time ago, that is we know all such rules but we do not know that we know that.

+If we did not know those rules then we would not be able, we would not be speaking, get it, but I do not know all those rules, I mean, I do not know that I know all of them, it is impossible for any human being to list them, that is also part of generative capacity, that is exactly what we mean by generative capacity.